sukhjitsehra/Twitter_Location_Trends_Analysis/README.md

 - Install Power Bi Desktop
 - Install Mysql ODBC connector
 - Enter the credentails to connect to data through get command in Power BI.
-- Create the desired visulization.
+- Create the desired visualization.
 - Snapshot of dashboard is saved in 'snapshot' directory.